NBA Hall of Fame

 Robinson’s career was defined by elite two-way play.
 He is one of the few players to win an NBA MVP (1995), a Defensive Player of the Year award, and a scoring title.
 Later in his career, he displayed incredible leadership and humility that brought San Antonio its first two NBA Championships in 1999 and 2003.
 A two-time Olympic Gold Medalist and member of the 1992 "Dream Team," he was inducted into the Naismith Memorial Basketball Hall of Fame in 2009.

-Robinson's Awards and Records
+Robinson's Awards and Honors

 • 2x Olympic Gold Medalist (1992, 1996)